hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/mass-optimization.md

 :class: tip
 :name: fv-tip

-Have a look at Telemac's finite volume scheme, which is better in preserving mass balance, and does not require dealing with `TIDAL FLATS`.
-It can be activated by setting the keyword:
+Have a look at Telemac's finite volume scheme, which is better in preserving mass balance, and does not require dealing with **TIDAL FLATS**.
+It can be activated by setting the following keywords:

 ```fortran
 / steering .cas file